wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 :ref:`docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator` finds a feedback controller to drive our flywheel :term:`system` to its :term:`reference`.
 Because our flywheel has just one state, the control law picked by our LQR will be in the form :math:`\mathbf{u = K (r - x)}` where :math:`\mathbf{K}` is a 1x1 matrix; in other words, the control law picked by LQR is simply a proportional controller, or a PID controller with only a P gain.
 This gain is chosen by our LQR based on the state excursion and control efforts we pass it.
 More on tuning LQR controllers can be found in the :ref:`LQR application example <docs/software/advanced-controls/state-space/state-space-intro:LQR: example application>`.

-Much like ``SimpleMotorFeedforward`` can be used to generate feedforward voltage inputs given kS, kV, and kA constants, the Plant Inversion feedforward class generate feedforward voltage inputs given a state-space system.
+Much like ``SimpleMotorFeedforward`` can be used to generate feedforward voltage inputs given kS, kV, and kA constants, the Plant Inversion Feedforward class generate :ref:`feedforward <docs/software/advanced-controls/state-space/state-space-intro:Visualizing Feedforward>` voltage inputs given a state-space system.
 The voltage commands generated by the ``LinearSystemLoop`` class are the sum of the feedforward and feedback inputs.

 .. tabs::